failsafe-lib/failsafe/README.md

 #### Asynchronous API Integration

-Asynchronous code reports completion via indirect callbacks.
-Recurrent provides [ContextualRunnable] and [ContextualCallable] classes that can be used with a callback to manually perform retries or completion:
+Recurrent can be integrated with asynchronous code that reports completion via callbacks.
+The [ContextualRunnable] and [ContextualCallable] interfaces provide an [Invocation] reference that can be used to manually perform retries or completion:

 ```java
 Recurrent.get(invocation ->